gov-cy/staging-govcy-design-system-docs/src/components/date_picker.md

 The further the desired date is from today, the more difficult it is for users to use the date picker.
 Never use the date picker for birth dates.
 Use the [date input](../date_input) instead.

-If users are likely to know the exact date of the event, it is best to use the ==date input==.
+If users are likely to know the exact date of the event, it is best to use the [date input](../date_input).

 ## How it works
 The component should only exist in the [main section](../../getting-started/page-template/#sections).
 The component uses JavaScript.
 To use it with the gov.cy [developer assets](../../getting-started/developer-assets/), make sure to include the main JavaScript file in your page.